-2025 Edition 2021 Edition Changes description standard number standard number 4) Updated EOC: (EOC.04) by merging two EOCs: (EOC.04 & EOC.05) in Hospital edition 2021.
+2025 Edition 2021 Edition Changes description standard number standard number 1.
+Updated EOC: ( EOC.04) by merging two EOCs: (EOC.04 & EOC.05) in Hospital edition 2021.
 SAS.08 KW: Operative report SAS.08 KW: Operative report Modified standard statement to be (Surgical or invasive procedure details are recorded immediately after the procedure).
-2) Modified EOC: (EOC.02: The report includes at least items from a) to i) in the intent).
-SAS.09 KW: Instrument Retention Prevention SAS.09 KW: Instrument Retention Prevention Added a new EOCs: EOC.01: (The hospital has a process to manage surgical counts).
-EOC.04: (There is a process to manage and deal with miscounts once identified).
-Updated EOC (EOC.03) by merging two EOCs: (EOC.02 & EOC.03) in Hospital edition 2021.
-Updated EOC (EOC.05) by merging two EOCs (EOC.04 & EOC.05) in Hospital edition 2021.
+Modified EOC: (EOC.02: The report includes at least items from a) to i) in the intent).
+SAS.09 KW: Instrument Retention Prevention SAS.09 KW: Instrument Retention Prevention Added a new EOCs: EOC.01 (The hospital has a process to manage surgical counts).
+EOC.04 There is a process to manage and deal with miscounts once identified).
+Updated EOC (EOC.03) by merging two EOCs: (EOC.02 &amp; EOC.03) in Hospital edition 2021.
+Updated EOC (EOC.05) by merging two EOCs (EOC.04 &amp; EOC.05) in Hospital edition 2021.
 SAS.10 KW: Pathological Examination SAS.
 10 KW: Pathological Examination Rephrasing of standard statement (Surgically removed tissue is sent for pathological examination unless present in the list of exempted tissues from the pathological examination).
 Modified of (EOC.03 and EOC.04).
 SAS.
-11 KW: SAS.
-11 KW: Rephrasing of standard statement: (The hospital has a system for managing Implantable Device Implantable Device implantable devices including recall).
-2) Added a new EOC: EOC.01 (The hospital has an approved policy for managing implantable devices that include items from a) through h) in the intent) SAS.12 SAS.12 1) Rephrasing of EOC1.
-KW: Post-operative care KW: Post-operative care 2) Added a new EOC: (EOC.02: Postoperative care plans are developed based on identified postoperative needs).
+11 KW: Implantable Device SAS.
+11 KW: Implantable Device Rephrasing of standard statement (The hospital has a system for managing implantable devices including recall).
+Added a new EOC: EOC.01 (The hospital has an approved policy for managing implantable devices that include items from a) through h) in the intent)

-2025 Edition 2021 Edition Changes description standard number standard number 3) Modified EOC.04: (The postoperative care plan is implemented and updated based on changes in clinical conditions).
-SAS.13 KW: Anesthesia Services SAS.13 KW: Anesthesia Services SAS.14 KW: Qualified Anesthesiologist 1) Updated standard (SAS.13) by Merging two standards (SAS.13 & SAS.14) in Hospital edition 2021.
-SAS.
-14 KW: Uniform anesthesia care SAS.
-15 KW: Uniform anesthesia care No change SAS.
-15 KW: Anesthesia protocol SAS.
-16 KW: Anesthesia protocol No change SAS.
-16 KW: Anesthesia plan SAS.
-17 KW: Anesthesia plan Modification of standard statement (A qualified anesthesiologist performs preanesthesia and pre-induction assessment and plans for anesthesia care).
-Modified EOC.02: (After performing the preanesthesia assessment, a detailed anesthesia plan is developed for each patient, including items from a) through f) in the intent).
-Modified EOC.05: (Immediate pre-induction assessment is performed by the anesthesiologist and recorded in the patient's medical record) SAS.
-17 KW: Physiological assessment by anesthesia SAS.
-18 KW: Physiological assessment by anesthesia Modification of EOC.01 (The patient's physiologic status is monitored during anesthesia based on hospital-approved professional practice guidelines).
-Rephrasing of EOC.03 (The results of the monitoring are recorded in the patient's medical record regularly according to the approved professional practice guidelines/protocols).
+2025 Edition 2021 Edition Changes description standard number SAS.12 standard number SAS.12 1- Rephrasing of EOC1.
+KW: KW: Post-operative care Post-operative care 2- Added a new EOC: (EOC.02: Postoperative care plans are developed based on identified postoperative needs).
+3- Modified EOC.04 : (The postoperative care plan is implemented and updated based on changes in clinical conditions).
+SAS.13 KW: Anaesthesia Services SAS.13 KW: Anaesthesia Services 1- Updated standard (SAS.13) by Merging two standards (SAS.13 & SAS.14) in Hospital edition 2021.
+SAS.14 KW: Qualified Anesthesiologist SAS.
+14 SAS.
+15 KW: Uniform KW: Uniform No change anaesthesia care anaesthesia care SAS.
+15 KW: Anaesthesia protocol SAS.
+16 KW: Anaesthesia protocol No change SAS.
+16 KW: Anaesthesia plan SAS.
+17 KW: Anaesthesia plan 1- Modification of standard statement (A qualified anaesthesiologist performs pre- anaesthesia and pre-induction assessment and plans for anaesthesia care).
+1. Modified EOC.02: (After performing the pre- anesthesia assessment, a detailed anesthesia plan is developed for each patient, including items from a) through f) in the intent).
+2- Modified EOC.05: (Immediate pre-induction assessment is performed by the anaesthesiologist and recorded in the patient's medical record) SAS.
+17 SAS.
+18 1.
+Modification of EOC.01 (The patient's KW: Physiological KW: Physiological physiologic status is monitored during assessment by anaesthesia assessment by anaesthesia anaesthesia based on hospital-approved professional practice guidelines).
+1- Rephrasing of EOC.03 (The results of the monitoring are recorded in the patient's medical record regularly according to the approved professional practice guidelines/protocols).